Jelly-RDF/jelly-rdf.github.io/docs/specification/serialization.md

 The Jelly format is a *stream* (i.e., an ordered sequence) of *stream frames*.
 The frames may be sent one-by-one using a dedicated streaming protocol (e.g., [gRPC](streaming.md), MQTT, Kafka) or written in sequence to a byte stream (e.g., a file or socket).
 When writing to a byte stream, the frames MUST be delimeted – see the [delimited variant](#delimited-variant-of-jelly).

-Jelly supports several distinct [types of streams](#stream-types), and uses a simple and configurable compression mechanism using [lookup tables](#prefix-name-and-datatype-lookups).
+Jelly supports several distinct [physical types of streams](#physical-stream-types), and uses a simple and configurable compression mechanism using [lookup tables](#prefix-name-and-datatype-lookups).

 ### Stream frames